Drewsmits/Courier/README.md

 ### Manage Your Headers

 Typically you use the same request header for all your Apps requests.
 However, there are times when you may need to change things like Content-Type on the fly.
-Allow the "dont make me thing" users to set it and forget it, but also allow injection of new or different fields before the request goes out.
+Allow the "dont make me think" users to set it and forget it, but also allow injection of new or different fields before the request goes out.

 ### Encode Your Data